tiemma/sonic-dr/README.md

         //...some database configuration
     },
     tableSuffixes: {
+        // all base tables are referenced by t
-        "user": "WHERE id = 1"
+        "user": "WHERE t.id = 1",

+        // INNER JOINS also work but only selections on the base table would be picked out e.g t.*
+        "cluster": "INNER JOIN cluster_user cu ON cu.cluster_id = t.id WHERE t.id = 1"
     }
 };

 sonicDR("backup" | "restore", drArgs);
 ```

-This example would spin up 2 threads, backup all the data in all the tables except user which would only have entries with an id of 1.
+This example would spin up 2 worker processes, backup all the data in all the tables using the queries where sufficient for the tables described in `tableSuffixes`.

 All this information would be available in the `backup/files` folder.